kamalshkeir/kago/README.md

 ## Installation

-To install kago framework, you need to Go installed and set your Go workspace first.
+To install it, you need to Go installed and set your Go workspace first.

 1. You first need [Go](https://golang.org/) installed (**version 1.18+ is required**), then you can use the below Go command to install kago.